giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

    **Binaries Only** is enough.
 Unpack the files and store them in e.g.
    /usr/local/bin/.
 - You may also use **Foma**, but for most languages on this site you will in any case need hfst for the morphophonology.
 Foma was installed with hfst.

+## Installing an editor

+In order to participate in the development work, you need an **editor**, a program for editing text files.
+Here are some candidates:

+- [Visual Studio Code(VSCode)](https://code.visualstudio.com/download) (take the version for Windows)
+- [Atom for Windows](http://atom.io) is a good choice as well.
+- [EditPad lite](https://www.editpadlite.com/).
+This is a simple and nice editor for Windows.
+- [jEdit](http://www.jedit.org) should be fine (requires
+Java, but that is already recommended for our infrastructure, and should be in place when you have come this far).
+- Window's own NotePad.
+No syntax colouring, but very robust.
+Note that we use UTF-8.
+- Since ubuntu is Linux, editors like *vim* or *emacs* will do, if you are familiar with one of these, stick to them.

+Any other editor handling UTF-8 should be fine as well.